Uniform Resource Locator Is

 2. Make it easier for people to access and search for files on the internet so they don't get lost in other locations, and make sure the address used is different.

-4. Simplify paper or data access via the web.
+4. Make it easy to access paper or data via the web.

 5. Makes it easy to remember document addresses on the web.